2001: Population

-The world population on January 1, 2001, was estimated to be 6.190 billion people, and it increased to 6.272 billion people by January 1, 2002.
+The world population on January 1, 2001, was estimated to be 6.190 billion people and increased to 6.272 billion people by January 1, 2002.
+An estimated 133.9 million births and 52.1 million deaths took place in 2001.
 The average global life expectancy was 66.8 years, an increase of 0.3 years from 2000.
-The rate of child mortality was 7.58%, a decrease of 0.26% from 2000.
-28.25% of people were living in extreme poverty, a decrease of 0.88% from 2000.

-The number of global refugees in 2001 was approximately 12 million.
-500,000 were settled over the course of the year, but the same number of people were displaced in other locations, causing the number of refugees to remain largely unchanged.
+There were approximately 12 million global refugees in 2001.
+500,000 were settled over the course of the year, but about the same number of people were displaced in other locations, causing the number of refugees to remain largely unchanged.
 The largest sources of refugees were from Afghanistan and Macedonia.
 The number of internally displaced persons decreased from 21.8 million to 19.8 million in 2001, with the most affected areas being Afghanistan, Colombia, and Liberia.